 At a headline level, this means an average shop’s revenues should be up more than its costs, and assuming staff costs running at 30% of revenue, a significant proportion of that revenue is being directly passed on to staff.
-While some will be lost to increased expenses, much of the balance is presumably being adding to the bottom line.
+While some of the increased revenue will be lost to increased expenses, much of the balance is presumably being adding to the bottom line.

-In H2 2017 a significant number of baristas were working for the legal minimum wage (the National Living wage) of £7.50 per hour.
-Today it is more commonplace for baristas to be working above the current legal minimum wage (the National Living wage) of £8.21, and also the forthcoming rate of £8.72 from 1 April 2020.
-An increasing number of coffee companies are paying the Living Wage Foundation rate of £9.30 for the UK, and £10.75 for London.
+In the second half of 2017 a significant number of baristas were working for the legal minimum wage (which is called the National Living wage) of £7.50 per hour.
+Today it is more commonplace for baristas to be working above the current National Living wage of £8.21, and also the forthcoming rate of £8.72 from 1 April 2020.
+An increasing number of coffee companies are paying the Living Wage Foundation rate of £9.30 for the UK, or £10.75 for London.

 Overall these developments are welcome.
 The coffee industry operates in a broader competitive environment and needs to offer levels of pay that are sufficiently high enough to both attract and retain talent from other industries.

 Increased coffee shop profitability is also to be welcomed.
-As raised then, many shops were operating on razor-thin margins, and we have since seen a number of coffee shop companies pass into administration or become defunct.
-Entrepreneurs, owners and investors need to make a sufficient return on capital and their time to justify their investment and the risk that they carry.
+As raised in 2017, many shops were operating on razor-thin margins, and we have since seen a number of coffee shop companies pass into administration or become defunct.
+Entrepreneurs, owners and investors need to make a sufficient return on capital and their time to justify their investment and the risks that they carry.
 Improved profitability helps to ensure the ongoing prospects for the industry.

 Behind the headlines

-United Baristas had been advocating for price rises to lift profitability and to pay staff more.
-In reality while this has come to pass, the driver of wage increases has been the reduction in young Europeans coming to live in the UK following the Brexit referendum.
+United Baristas has been advocating for price rises to lift profitability and to pay staff more.
+In reality while this has come to pass, the driver of wage increases has been a reduction in the number of young Europeans coming to live in the UK following the Brexit referendum.
 With a smaller pool of talent, wage costs have increased, and those costs have been passed on to consumers in the form of price increases.

-Today it is highly uncertain as to what future arrangements will be negotiated between the UK government and the EU for when the transition periods ends in 2021.
-As a consequence, we expect staff costs to rise again over 2020.
+Today it is highly uncertain as to what future arrangements will be negotiated between the UK government and the EU for when the transition period ends in 2021.
+As a consequence, we expect staff wages to rise again over 2020.